Trackers are some of my favorite Bullet Journal page ideas, and in this post, we’ll discuss water tracking and how it can help you.

 This is a super cute tracker, and I love the beautiful and bright colors.

-Also, can we take a minute and stare in amazement at how much water the artists drinks!
+Also, can we take a minute and stare in amazement at how much water the artist drinks!
 I’m in awe.

 A great example of having a weekly water tracker.